zidarsk8/ggrc-core/doc/commit_guidelines.md

 The target branch is the one the PR will be sent to, usually `develop`.

-If the issue count difference is positive, the check will fail, because new code should not not increase the number of Javascript issues.
+If the issue count difference is positive, the check will fail, because new code should not increase the number of Javascript issues.
 To avoid that and preemptively perform the same check locally, do the following:

 * Make sure that you are currently on a branch containing the changes that will